-- Look for Organic fillers in your couch, glider etc. made from organic cotton fill or wool for the core.
-Make sure that it is covered in organic fabrics that are either untreated or have low impact non-toxic dyes.
+- Look for organic fillers in your upholsetered furniture, such as those made with organic cotton, wool, or natural laytex for the core.
+Make sure that it is covered in organic fabrics that are either untreated or have low impact nontoxic dyes.

 - Fassa, Lynda and Karp, Harvey M.D., Green Babies, Sage Moms: The Ultimate Guide to Raising Your Organic Baby.
 Pg.
 126.